Ramon Airbase: 201 Squadron "The One"

 In April 2020, a memorial to the 201 Squadron "The One", featuring a restored F-4E Phantom II Kurnass, was opened outside the gates of the airbase.
-The jet had flown for the squadron during the Yom Kippur War and spent many decades in the storeroom of the IAF Museum near Hatzerim Airbase.
+This specifically jet had flown for the squadron during the Yom Kippur War and spent many decades in the storeroom of the IAF Museum near Hatzerim Airbase.
 After a lengthy renovation process, the Kurnass was finally transported here from Hatzerim.

 253 Squadron "Negev"

 The 253 Squadron "Negev" was established in 1976 at Hatzor Airbase and subsequently relocated to Eitam Airbase in northern Sinai, then under Israeli control.
 At this time, it flew the Israeli-built IAI Nesher and, from 1980, the Dassault Mirage IIICJ Shahak, which were taken over from other squadrons.
 In 1981, it moved to the newly built Ramon Airbase and soon received F-16A/B Netz jets.

 In 2003, the squadron at Ramon was temporarily disbanded and its remaining F-16A/B jets were transferred to the 116 Squadron "Defenders of the South" at Nevatim Airbase.
 In February 2004, it became the first of four squadrons of the Israeli Air Force to receive the new F-16I Sufa, adapted to Israeli needs.
 Each squadron received 25 of these jets.